samschott/maestral/_docs/configfile.md

 Maestral.
 Any manual changes to the config file may be overwritten if the daemon is still running.

-**You should not change the config values in the sections "main" and "account" directly** but rather use the corresponding CLI commands or GUI options, for instance [`maestral move-dir`]({{ site.baseurl }}/cli/move-dir) or [`maestral excluded add`]({{site.baseurl }}/cli/excluded).
+**You must not change the config values in the sections "main" and "account" directly** but rather use the corresponding CLI commands or GUI options, for instance [`maestral move-dir`]({{ site.baseurl }}/cli/move-dir) or [`maestral excluded add`]({{site.baseurl }}/cli/excluded).
 This is because changes of